 ALRIGHT.
 We're officially heading into holiday season, which means it's time we had a chat about something very, VERY important:

-It’s been a minute since we did a Cooking 101 Post (remember the time I made 700 cupcakes or ate my body weight in mac and cheese??) but my team and I have been busting our booties behind the scenes to amp this series WAYYYYYYYY up over the next few months and make sure you’re ready for some Holiday Entertaining World Domination.
-Some HEWD, if you will. (…ok.
-We can maybe keep workshopping the name).
+It's been a minute since we did a Cooking 101 Post (remember that time I made 700 cupcakes or that other time I ate my body weight in mac and cheese??) but my team and I have been working hard behind the scenes to amp this series WAYYYYYYYY up over the next few months and make sure you're ready for some Holiday Entertaining World Domination.

 For Mashed Potatoes 101, we wanted to answer four of the most common questions we get about how to make mashed potatoes:

 - What's the best kind of potato for mashed potatoes?

 - How should we cook potatoes for mashed potatoes?